crose72/OperationSquirrel/SquirrelDefender/README.md

 # Run the executable
 sudo ./squirreldefender

+# If using video playback instead of a camera then execute
+sudo ./squirreldefender ../test_data/video.mp4
 ```

 If you run into issues with the camera try `sudo systemctl restart nvargus-daemon`.